MountainGod2/chaturbate_poller/README.md

   ghcr.io/mountaingod2/chaturbate_poller:latest --verbose --testbed
 ```

-### Library Example
+### Library Usage

-You can also import it into your programs.
-Here’s a simple example of how to fetch events in a loop using the library asynchronously:
+To use Chaturbate Poller as a library, here's a sample script to fetch events in a loop:

 ```python
 import asyncio
 from chaturbate_poller import ChaturbateClient

 async def main():